 Voice Carry Over (VCO) and Captioned Telephone (CapTel®) services are available for people who can communicate clearly by talking, but have difficulty hearing on the phone.
 These services allow you to enjoy the freedom of using your own voice while viewing captions of what’s being said to you in your phone conversations.
 With VCO, there are two choices for service.
 CapTel is a registered trademark of Ultratec, Inc.

-Click here for more information to see if you qualify for a free captioned telephone (CapTel).
+Click here for more information to see if you qualify for a captioned telephone (CapTel) at no cost.